What is a Company Limited by Shares?

 Forming a company limited by shares

-• Details of all People with Significant Control (PSCs) in the company must be included on the application.
-In most companies, the PSCs are the shareholders.
+- Details of all People with Significant Control (PSCs) in the company must be declared on incorporation.

-• A governing document called the articles of association must be adopted during the company incorporation process - this outlines the rules and regulation of the company and its members and officers.
+- A governing document called the articles of association must be adopted during the company incorporation process - this outlines the rules and regulations of the company and its owners and its members/officers.

 What are the advantages of this type of company?